kevinlondon/kevinlondon.github.io/_posts/2016-01-21-job-hunt-guide.md

 date:   2016-01-21 20:45:08
 ---

 Job hunting can feel like shopping for a new car.

-At first, it's exciting and full of promise.
-As you start your research, it feels less and less exciting.
+At first, it's exciting.
+Over time, it feels less exciting and more intimidating and hopeless.
 There are *so many* options.
 How do you choose?

 Once you have a car you're interested in, you may need to check many dealerships to find a good deal.
 You may have to negotiate, which feels uncomfortable too.
 It's a big headache.

 Job hunting, like car shopping, has great moments.
 For the most part, though, it requires time, effort, research, and facing challenges.